-At Intercom, we’ve worked with hundreds of web applications, helping them target their messages and improve their messaging schedules.
+At Intercom, we’ve worked with hundreds of our customers, helping them target messages to their customers and improve their messaging schedules.

-Most web app owners have no experience designing a messaging schedule, so there’s always low-hanging fruit and quick wins.
-Let’s look at five messages everyone benefits from…
+The good news is if you’ve never designed a messaging schedule for a product or app, there’s always low-hanging fruit and quick wins.
+Let’s look at five message types everyone benefits from…

-Unfortunately, most apps still welcome by email.
+Unfortunately, many apps still just send a welcome email and assume the job has been done.
 This is the wrong way to speak to someone who has essentially just walked into your store.
 The right time to welcome someone to your product is when they’re in your product, not when they’re on the toilet checking their mail one hour later.
 All of the data we have says that in-app welcome messages are more likely to be read, clicked on, and responded to, which is why we encourage our customers to use them.

-Here’s how you’d set up a welcome message in Intercom in thirty seconds.
+Here’s how you’d set up a welcome message in Intercom in 30 seconds.

 As a customer digs deeper and deeper into your product, you want to expose more value and highlight more features to them.
-In Intercom, features like tagging, keyboard shortcuts, and auto-tagging don’t offer new users any value, so we promote them on their 20th, 40th and 60th sessions.
-This is when users care about things like shortcuts.
+But you want to try and ensure those messages arrive at the relevant time for the user.
+In Intercom, features like tagging or keyboard shortcuts, don’t offer new users any value.
+So instead we promote them when the conditions are just right for specific users to hear about them.
+For example, this might be after their 20th, 40th or 60th session in the inbox and only if they’ve had more than 20 conversations with their customers.
+These are the attributes and behaviors of an Intercom user who cares about things like keyboard shortcuts.

 - Promote deeper features in your product